A NEW WAY

 We use music to lure our audience into a receptive state where their minds are open, and their attention is peaked.
 Once they are fully alert and relaxed, we work together to build a greater understanding of the role that nutrition, diet, and exercise play in a healthy elder lifestyle.
 Taking the concept one step further and magnifying the stress relieving properties, I turn the audience into a community where members are welcome to become music makers themselves.

-Each of the six weekly sessions in Music To Your Mind combines singing, lecture, group exercises, and homework assignments designed to further knowledge of a healthy lifestyle.
+Each of the six weekly sessions in Music to the Mind combines singing, lecture, group exercises, and homework assignments designed to further knowledge of a healthy lifestyle.
 At the beginning of the six weeks, participants will perform a self-assessment relating to their practice of healthy habits and set goals for change.
 At the end of the six weeks, we will revisit these goals, assess success levels and create new goals.
 Each unit in the class will have a handout designed to remind the participants of activities they can perform to maintain their healthy lifestyle.

 Each class can be audited as a stand-alone unit of thought.
 However, the course is structured to be a cumulative experience with concepts building from class to class.